Dead Girls 1989 Review

 Dead Girls puts us back in killer stalking heavy metal group territory, only this time it’s an all girl gang of head bangers put to the sword…

-Dead Girls was released by Cinematrix films, a Los Angeles based independent studio.
-Their story is great because they were nothing more than fans of horror like you and I before THE chance came their way.
-Denis Devine and Mike Bowler had run in to Jeff Hathcock, the director of Night Ripper and Streets of Rage.
+This slash and roller was released by Cinematrix films, a Los Angeles based independent studio with a fantastic story.
+Key members Denis Devine and Mike Bowler had run in to Jeff Hathcock, the director of Night Ripper and Streets of Rage.
 After offering to help write scripts for his films, Hathcock would give them ideas and they would take them away to work long hours to make them viable for a film.
 Whenever they went back with their best efforts, Jeff would have already given up on that concept and would offer them something new and so the process would start again from scratch.
 This happened on four or five occasions until Steve Jarvis stepped in and said that instead of them trying so hard for no obvious gain, why don’t they all put their pennies together and finance their own feature.
 The result was the pretty decent Fatal Images and it launched the label that went on to release a fair few memorable budget hits.
 This is arguably one of the best of them.

 Lucy Lethal, Cynthia Slayed, Nancy Napalm, Randy Rot and Bertha Beirut are all members of the heavy metal band Dead Girls.
 They have found notoriety with a gimmick that revolves around murder, death and lyrics that glorify suicide.
 Bertha Beirut is the lead songwriter and would like to try and move them in a more uplifting direction, but her band mates just don’t think it would work.
 “We’re the Dead Girls not the Shirelles,” remarks Lucy Lethal sarcastically.
 Looking at the clearly bemused songwriter, she continues, “You call yourself Bertha Beirut and strangle yourself with the American flag every night, so we’re not gonna break out in a chorus of Stand by your man!”
 I’m pretty sure that Tammy Wynette would certainly agree…